jabergius33/Statistical_filtering/statistical_filtering/README-cylind.md

 # Cylinder for binary segmentation of snow

-The code is implmeted on linux ubuntu 20.04
+The code is implmeted on linux ubuntu 20.04 (conda version: 4.10.3).

 #### Pre-config: